Jose-Sabater/The-Sound-of-a-Document/README.md

 - **Wikipedia** for information about the countries : Last resource if we dont have enough info.
 We use the Wiki API

 ## LLM
 For simplicity GPT-3.5 is used.
 But the project should be generalizable to any model.
-You will need to adjust your pr
+You will need to adjust your prompts and arguments
+All used prompts for this project are stored in: [prompts](./prompts.py)

 ## Examples
 Terminal